markusschloesser/MackieC4_P3/README.md

 A midi remote script for Ableton Live 10 and 11 for the Mackie C4 controller in Python 3 with backwards compatibility to Py2.7 for Live 10.

 How to install it:
-Copy 'wip' folder to your 'MIDI Remote Scripts', rename it to "MackieC4" (no space!, otherwise Live won't find it).
+Copy 'wip/MackieC4' folder to your 'MIDI Remote Scripts'.
 Make sure Live is not open or if it was, please restart Live.
 Ports: in Live midi settings select the script "MackieC4" and set both in and out ports to Midi in/out ports. and activate 'Track' and 'Remote' for both ports.
 Further info @https://github.com/markusschloesser/MackieC4_P3/wiki/How-To-download-and-use-this-Mackie-C4-Remote-Script-in-Ableton-Live

 How to use it?